aumath-advancedr2019/PhaseTypeGenetics/README.md

 [![Travis-CI build status](https://travis-ci.org/aumath-advancedr2019/PhaseTypeGenetics.svg?branch=master)](https://travis-ci.com/aumath-advancedr2019/PhaseTypeGenetics)
 <!-- badges: end -->

 The aim of this package is to provide the user with some comprehensive tools to analyse discrete and continuous phase-type distributions.
 As recent research confirms the applicability of phase-type theory in population genetics, most of the examples provided in the package are based on coalescent theory.
-In addition, the package provides some function that are intended for the use in population genetics only.\
+In addition, the package provides some function that are intended for the use in population genetics only.

 All functions and applications are based on the theory developed in

 * [BN] Mogens Bladt and Bo Friis Nielsen (2017):
-  \emph{ Matrix-Exponential Distributions in Applied Probability}.
+  *Matrix-Exponential Distributions in Applied Probability*.
   Probability Theory and Stochastic Modelling (Springer), Volume 81
-* and [HSB] Asger Hobolth, Arno Siri-Jégousse, Mogens Bladt (2019):
+* [HSB] Asger Hobolth, Arno Siri-Jégousse, Mogens Bladt (2019):
-  \emph{Phase-type distributions in population genetics}.
+  *Phase-type distributions in population genetics*.
   Theoretical Population Biology, 127, pp. 16-32.

 To learn more about phase-type distributions and their applications in population genetics visit the website <https://aumath-advancedr2019.github.io/PhaseTypeGenetics/> or consider `vignette("PhaseTypeGenetics")`.